pujitm/WebApp-MBTA/README.md

 Web app to find the nearest MBTA station to a named location.

-Process: I didn't really read the entire assignment before doing it (because I'm lazy).
-Fortunately, very little of my code needed to be changed from pt1 to pt2.
+Process: Fortunately, very little of my code needed to be changed from pt1 to pt2.

-The webapp portion of this is absolute garbage because I would never write a server in flask (and thus wasnt worth the effort), and only ever write it in python if python was really the best way to accomplish server-side tasks, which it only is in niche circumstances.

 The most important implementation choices were caching the MBTA stop information and the data structure to query when searching for the nearest station.
 Caching was a pretty obvious choice, as written above, but I was considering a couple of other choices.
 A tree is the basic progression past brute force, so I used it because it was convenient, and further optimization is overkill.
 It gets us to logarithmic complexity instead of linear complexity, and that's what's important.